More about: 9 Best tours of Stockholm

 Are you one of those who prefer alternative experiences when visiting a city?
 Then you might be interested in a ghost tour.
 On these experiences you can step into the shadows of Stockholm, on tours that take you to the darkest and most mysterious corners of the Swedish capital.

-From Gamla Stan, where the cobbled alleys hide sinister legends, to Riddarholmen Church, where it is rumoured that the whispers of ancient knights still echo through the deserted corridors.
+From Gamla Stan, where the cobbled lanes hide sinister legends, to Riddarholmen Church, where it is rumoured that the whispers of ancient knights still echo through the deserted corridors.
 You will learn the grim stories of a capital where even a president was assassinated in circumstances that have never been fully clarified.

 In these experiences you will also get to know Stortorget Square, which is none other than the site of ancient executions and tragic events that have left indelible traces.
 There you will immerse yourself in the legends of ghosts that surround the square, feeding the intrigue and mystery.
 The Nobel House, considered one of Stockholm's finest museums, is also included in the itinerary, and is the site of unexplained events that have endured through the centuries.